 Douglas County is part of the Atlanta metropolitan area and is located west of the Fulton County line, less than 25 miles west of downtown Atlanta.
-The population of Douglas County as of the U.S. 2010 Census was 132,624 and now is estimated to be 146,343.
+The population of Douglas County as of the U.S. 2020 Census was 144,237.